zwets/ident-16s/README.md

 ## License

-ident-16s - Rapid identification of bacterial species from FASTA contigs
+ident-16s - Rapid identification of bacterial species from FASTA
 Copyright (C) 2017  Marco van Zwetselaar

 This program is free software: you can redistribute it and/or modify